APA Voice Hosts Youth Voter Festival

 Its unique triangular shape and biophilic design principles make it a new landmark and community hub in the area.

-The Nova Building’s design features two “swoops” at its rounded corners, which draw the eye upward and create a dynamic visual impact.
+The NOVA’s design features two “swoops” at its rounded corners, which draw the eye upward and create a dynamic visual impact.
 The second floor is entirely dedicated to amenities, enhancing the community feel within the building.
 The grand scale of the windows on this floor accentuates the curved design and invites residents to engage with the space.

 Receiving the award from the Queens Chamber of Commerce holds significant meaning for Pillai and his team.